AccardoNull/Interactive-Algorithm-Visualizer-Image-Search-Platform/README.md

 ### Image Search and Utility Platform

-An interactive full-stack application that enables users to locate images files using keyword-based pattern matching across filenames, tags, and descriptive metadata, then convert selected images to different formats.
+An interactive full-stack application that enables users to perform local/online image search using keyword-based pattern matching across filenames, tags, and descriptive metadata, and convert the search results/upload images to selected formats.
 The framework leverages the Knuth-Morris-Pratt (KMP) string matching algorithm to efficiently identify relevant records and return searchable results through a responsive graphical interface.

-Built with a React frontend and FastAPI backend, the application automatically indexes image assets, extracts searchable metadata from filenames, and generates a structured search database for efficient retrieval, with Docker containerization for fast deployment and Pillow for format conversions, as well as cloud deployment through Railway and Vercel.
+Built with a React frontend and FastAPI backend, the application automatically indexes image assets and generates a structured search database for efficient retrieval, with format conversions done through Pillow library.
+The app is also Dockerized and deployed to cloud platgforms Railway and Vercel, and integrated with external image search APIs using SerpApi for online search functionality.
 User queries are processed through a custom search engine that performs pattern matching against indexed file records and displays matching images with associated metadata.

-The project aims to bridge algorithmic pattern matching with practical search engine functionality while providing a foundation for future enhancements such as AI-generated image captions and desktop search capabilities.
+The project aims to bridge algorithmic pattern matching with practical search engine functionality while providing a foundation for future enhancements such as image resizing/compression, AI-generated image captions, and desktop search capabilities.

 #### Features

 - Keyword-based image file search using the KMP string matching algorithm across filenames, tags, descriptions, and indexed file metadata
   - Added a token-based search layer for fuzzy matching.
 KMP powers exact substring matching, while the search layer handles tokenization, ranking, and flexible query matching.
+  - Integrated external image search APIs for broader image retrieval, with security features including backend-only API key management, temporary downloads/cleanup , URL/content-type validation, and file size limits.
 - FastAPI backend for search processing, indexing, and metadata retrieval
 - React-based frontend with dynamic query submission and result rendering
 - Static asset serving for image storage and retrieval